Scrutinizing the impact of the solar modulation on AMS-02 antiproton excess: Acknowledgments

 \section{Acknowledgments}

-This work is supported by the National Key Research and Development Program of China (No. 2022YFF0503304) and the Project for Young Scientists in Basic Research of the Chinese Academy of Sciences (No. YSBR-092).
+This work is supported by the National Key Research and Development Program of China (No. 2022YFF0503304 and 2022YFF0503303), the Project for Young Scientists in Basic Research of the Chinese Academy of Sciences (No. YSBR-092), and the National Natural Science Foundation of China (No. 12073057).
 We sincerely thank Professor Qiang Yuan, Fei Gao, Zu-Hao Li and Cheng-Rui Zhu for discussion.